 - Squeeze the juice of both the lemons and lime then strain to remove any pips.
 Weigh to reach the exact amount of liquid.

 - Take off the heat and strain to remove the zest (only if you prefer it smooth - I often keep it in).
-Whisk in the cubed butter and gelatine (sheets squeezed of excess water or add powder).
+Whisk in the butter cubes and gelatine (sheets squeezed of excess water or add powder).

 Notes